A British Family

 Consequently, it is difficult to determine the true spelling and origin of many British surnames.
-Probable sources of the origin of the "Lomas" surname are discussed under the "Origin Page" as listed on the menu below.
+Probable sources of the origin of the "Lomas" surname are discussed under the "Origin Page" as listed on the menu.
 It is also interesting to note that for centuries a particular branch of the Lomas Family tree has resided in or near Coventry or "Foleshill".
-Under "Foleshill Lomases" a special page is dedicated to them as listed on the menu below.
+A special page is dedicated to them under the "England Page" as listed on the menu.

 There are genealogical posts and forums of some who claim great success tracing their "Lomasline" back to the early 1530's or even further.
-However, there remains a few of the Lomas Family branches that can only be traced to the mid 1600's.
-For this reason it is believed these branches in particular have their origin from the Mediterranean - from Spain (or perhaps Italy as "Lommasso").
+On the other hand, other Lomas Family branches can only be traced to the mid 1600's.
+Some Lomas families believe they have Norman ancestry, wheras others believe their ancestors come from the Mediterranean - from Spainor perhaps Italy as "Lommasso".
 Spanish origin is entirely believable as many Spaniards were marooned off the west coast of Ireland during the Spanish Armada invasion of 1588-89.
 To this day, there are still some "Lomas" descendents in Northern Ireland.
 As well, it should be noted even prior to the invasion, Spain enjoyed many close ties with Britain in the areas of trade, commerce and people.
 (To this day, wealthy Brits vacation in Spain or the Mediterranean.)
 In Spanish, the word "lomas" means "hills".
 In fact, the commercial links between England, Ireland and Spain fostered by the prevailing south-westerly winds, appear to go back to Mesolithic times.
 Here archaeology confirms ethnology.

 Can we conclusively prove the Lomas Family is related to the Loomis Family?

-Today, the Canadian Lomas Family is scattered all throughout Canada but is primarily located in the Greater Toronto Area.
+Today, the Canadian Lomas Family is scattered all throughout Canada but is primarily located in southern Ontario.
 On the other hand, the American Lomas Family is located throughout the eastern seaboard from Maine to Florida; but primarily located in Massachusetts, New Jersey, Maryland, Pennsylvania, Ohio, Illinois, Louisiana, Colorado, Texas, New Mexico and California.
 40% of the Lomas Family is White, 50% is Hispanic and 7% is Black.